Tomorrow (Amanda Lear song)

-"Tomorrow" is a song by French singer Amanda Lear from her 1977 album I Am a Photograph, released as a single the same year.
-The song was a commercial success and remains one of Lear's biggest hits.
+"Tomorrow" is a song by French singer Amanda Lear, released as the third single in 1977 from her debut album I Am a Photograph, issued in the same year.
+The song was a hit and remains still today among the Lear's biggest ones.

-Song information
+Background and composition

-"Tomorrow" was released as the third single from Amanda's debut album I Am a Photograph in 1977.
-It is an uptempo disco song, written by Rainer Pietsch, with lyrics by Amanda Lear herself.
-The single was released by Ariola Records in most territories, by Polydor in Italy, and Nippon Columbia in Japan.
-The B-side of the 7" single in Italy was "The Lady in Black", and a French-language version of "Alphabet" was released in France.
+"(Voulez-vous Rendez-vous) Tomorrow" is an uptempo disco song, written by Rainer Pietsch and by Amanda Lear herself, who provided the lyrics.
+The single was released by Ariola Records in most countries, by Polydor in Italy, and Nippon Columbia in Japan.
+The B-side of the 7" single in Italy was "The Lady in Black", and a French language version of "Alphabet" was released in France.
 "Queen of Chinatown" was the B-side in Spain, Portugal and Brazil, and "Pretty Boys" in Japan.
-In Poland, the song was released as a one-sided 7" flexi disc in 1978 by Tonpress.
+In Poland the song was released in 1978 as a one-sided 7" flexi disc by Tonpress.

-Amanda Lear promoted "Tomorrow" by numerous TV appearances and the track became one of her biggest hits of the disco era.
-It reached number 1 spot in Italy in October 1977 and remains her trademark hit in that country.
+Lear promoted "Tomorrow" by numerous TV appearances and the track became one of her biggest hits of the disco era.
+It reached number 1 of the chart in Italy in October 1977, and remained her trademark hit, not only, but also there.

 In 1998, Lear recorded a new version of the song for the album Back in Your Arms which consisted of re-recordings of her old hits.
-In 2008, she re-recorded "Tomorrow" again, this time in a salsa-flavoured style, for the album Amour toujours, which in fact was an updated version of her 2006 With Love album.
+In 2008, she re-recorded "Tomorrow" again, this time in a Salsa-flavoured style, for the album Amour toujours, which in fact was an updated version of her 2006 With Love album.

 Music videos

 Amanda Lear filmed a number of music videos for "Tomorrow".
-A blue screen video with two backing dancers was produced for Musikladen and can now be found on a 3-DVD box set Das beste aus dem Musikladen Vol. 1, released in 2012.
-It was directed by Michael Leckebusch.
-Another clip, produced for Italian television show Odeon in 1977, sees Amanda performing the song in a sport hall, surrounded by young men playing basketball.
+A blue screen video with two backing dancers was directed by Michael Leckebusch and produced for Musikladen: it can now be found on a 3-DVD box set Das beste aus dem Musikladen Vol. 1, released in 2012.
+Another clip, produced in 1977 and aired on Italian Rai 2-broadcast television program Odeon.
+Tutto Quanto fa Spettacolo, sees Lear performing the song in a sport hall, surrounded by young men playing basketball.

-Another video was filmed in 1982, also using the blue screen technique, presenting the singer in a golden cage, wearing a tight leopard print catsuit, with huge lipsticks in the background.
-The clip premiered on 31 December 1982 in Italian TV show Premiatissima, which Lear hosted at that time.
-It was later used in her 1983 Italian TV special Ma chi è Amanda?.
+Another video was filmed in 1982, also using the blue screen technique, presenting the singer in a golden cage, wearing a tight leopard print catsuit, with huge lipsticks in the background: this clip premiered on 31 December 1982 in Italian Canale 5-broadcast tv program Premiatissima, of whom Amanda Lear herself was the hoster.
+It was later used in her 1983 Italian Canale 5-broadcast tv program Ma chi è Amanda?.